mctools/mcpl/usage_cmdline.md

 **NOTE: The pymcpltool mentioned on this page is only available once MCPL 1.2.0 is released (early July 2017)**

-This page includes a few examples of the tools `mcpltool` can be used, but users are referred to
+This page includes a few examples of how the command-line tools can be used, but users are referred to
 {% include linkpaper.html subsection=2.3 %} for more information.

-At the bottom of the page is also included recipes for how the `mcpltool` command can be quickly obtained without first downloading and installing the MCPL distribution (note that users of McStas, McXtrace and the ESS dgcode framework already have access to the command).
+At the bottom of the page is also included recipes for how the commands can be quickly obtained without first downloading and installing the MCPL distribution (note that users of McStas, McXtrace and the ESS dgcode framework already have access to the command).

 ## Examples